helix-toolkit/helix-toolkit/README.md

 7. Supports transparent meshes rendered after opaque meshes.
 IsTransparent property is added in MaterialGeometryModel3D.
 8. Rendering order by RenderType flag:
     ##### Pre(such as shadow map)->Opaque->Particle->Transparent->Post(post effects)->ScreenSpaced(ViewBox/CoordinateSystem).
+9. Core implementation are separated from platform dependent controls(Element3D) into its own Scene Node classes.
+Scene Node serves as complete Scene Graph for traversal inside render host.
+Element3D will only be used as a wrapper to manipulate scene node properties from XAML.
-9. Other on going changes.
+10. Other on going changes.

 #### 2018-02-06